ArronaxKP/openhack-containers/challenge-4.md

 # Challenge 3 - Setup an AKS with RBAC and VNET

+> How to check which cluster you are connected to: `kubectl config get-contexts`

 ## Create Two namespaces

 (already exists from challenge 3) Create namespace: `kubectl create namespace tripviewer`